profezzorn/ProffieOSDocs/config/styles/blade-effects.md

 title: Blade Style EFFECTs
 ---

 Events of animations on the blade are triggered by various things.
 Some examples are ignition, clash, blast, etc...
 When these are triggered by a button event, a gesture, or other means, the way the blade knows which animation, or EFFECT to show, is by designating it in the blade style.
 A basic example:
 `TransitionEffectL<TrConcat<TrWipe<50>,White,TrWipe<50>>,EFFECT_BLAST>`
-In plain English, this says "When I do the blaster deflect button, run a string of concatenated events that wipe White in 50ms, then wipe it away."
+In plain English, this says "When I press the blaster deflect button, run a string of concatenated events that wipe White in 50ms, then wipe it away."
-Any EFFECT can be substituted in place of the `EFFECT_BLAST` argument above.
+Any EFFECT can be substituted in place of the EFFECT_BLAST argument above.
 Note that some of these EFFECTS may be included in some prop files (button controls files) and not in others.

 The majority of these are self explanitory.